Foot and Ankle Institute of Colorado

 Every day, about 25,000 Americans suffer an ankle sprain.
 Left untreated, an ankle sprain can cause pain, swelling, and even immobility.
-At Foot and Ankle Institute of Colorado in Colorado Springs, Colorado, board-certified podiatrists and foot and ankle surgeons Matthew Hinderland, DPM, and Jordan Cameron, DPM, regularly diagnose and treat ankle sprains using safe, effective means.
+At Foot and Ankle Institute of Colorado in Colorado Springs, Colorado, board-certified podiatrists and foot and ankle surgeons Matthew Hinderland, DPM, Jordan Cameron, DPM, Trevor Whiting, DPM, and Joseph Fleck, DPM regularly diagnose and treat ankle sprains using safe, effective means.
 To request your appointment today, call the office nearest you to speak to a friendly team member or click the online booking tool.

 An ankle sprain is a common injury that occurs if you twist, roll, or step down on your ankle in an awkward way.
 Ultimately, this causes the ligaments around your ankle –– tough bands of fibrous tissue –– to stretch and tear.